CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/MediaPlayerElement.md

 keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, MediaPlayerElement, Windows Forms, WPF
 ---

-# MediaPlayerElement controls for Windows Forms and WPF applications
+# MediaPlayerElement control for Windows Forms and WPF

-The **MediaPlayerElement** controls show media content in your Windows Forms or WPF desktop application.
+The **MediaPlayerElement** control embeds a view that streams and renders media content such as video in your Windows Forms or WPF desktop application.

 ![MediaPlayterElement example](../../resources/images/Controls/MediaPlayerElement.png)

-These controls use the newer Windows 10 implementation, and is used to embed a view that streams and renders media content such as video.

-## About MediaPlayerElement controls
+## About MediaPlayerElement control

-The Windows Forms version of this control is coming soon.
-It will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.

-The WPF version is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
+The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
+The Windows Forms version is coming soon, and it will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

+Internally, these controls wrap the UWP [Windows.UI.Xaml.Controls.MediaPlayerElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement) class.

 ## Known Limitations

-This wrapper does not currently support Full Screen video.
-The Source property is exposed as a string, which is interpreted as a URL and bound to the UWP Source property as a UWP-implemented IMediaPlaybackSource.
+* These wrapped controls do not currently support full screen video.
+* The **Source** property is exposed as a string, which is interpreted as a URL and bound to the **Source** property of the internal UWP control as a UWP-implemented **IMediaPlaybackSource**.

 ## Syntax
 ```xaml